jhower786/imathas_web_guide/index.md

     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-8-1" aria-expanded="false">How can I change the particpation-correctness grade ratio after an assessment is already over?</a>
       <div class="content" id="panel-8-1">
-        Yes, just go into the settings of your assessment at any point and adjust the slider under "Grading and Feedback" and then save.
+        Go into the "Settings" of your assessment at any point and adjust the weight slider under "Grading and Feedback" and then save.
 The grades will update instantly, both for students (they need to refresh their browser) and you.
       </div>
     </li>
 </ul>